rpgreview/papersandpaychecks/pnp.md

 If there is ever a man as half as good as Joe Hill, they're worth knowing.
 A genuine all-rounder, Joe is a softly-spoken and determined older man with impressive and wide abilities and skills.
 A plumber by profession, Joe is widely read and committed to his immediate workmates and the working class in general.
 His speeches are inspiring and more than once management has pulled him aside and offered him an office job, which he has rejected quickly.

 Whilst Joe is a good judge of character and can quickly guess the motivations of others (whether good or ill) the loyalty he has to his workmates and family may prove his undoing.
-The very fact that he operates entirely above board encourages the less scrupulous to seek ways to undermine him by less than legel means.
+The very fact that he operates entirely above board encourages the less scrupulous to seek ways to undermine him by less than legal means.

 Encountering Joe in the midst of an industrial dispute is appropriate.
 The PC Workers, in a company that is trying to get Joe out of the way, discover or are even employed, to rig a plumbing accident that will incapacitate him, as his Perception is not the greatest.
 The PCs can either have the difficulty of installing such a booby-trap, warning Joe without losing their jobs, or both.